Rocks, Minerals, & Gems

 Provenance

-CL is a valuable technique to monitor the provenance of feldspars, mudrocks, and quartz (plutonic, volcanic, hydrothermal, and metamorphic).
-Specifically, maps can detect changes in crystal texture that correlate with impurity distributions and concentrations that approach parts per million levels.
+CL is a valuable technique for monitoring the provenance of feldspars, mudrocks, and quartz (plutonic, volcanic, hydrothermal, and metamorphic).
+Specifically, maps can detect changes in crystal texture that correlate with impurity distributions and concentrations approaching parts per million levels.

 References